FormidableLabs/simple-console/README.md

 * Proxies to native functionality wherever possible.
 * Enables `.apply` and `.bind` usage with `console.OPERATION`.
 * Buildable from straight CommonJS source.
-* Available as bundled distributions as well.
+* Available as minified distributions as well.

 ### Installation